Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Introduction: Context and Objectives

 Discoveries also provide an opportunity to focus on the people behind the science.
-The LVK includes around $2000$ people from diverse backgrounds across the globe; from designing instrumentation to operating the kilometre-scale laser interferometers, from coding analysis algorithms to calculating GW emission.
-By making connections with the people within the LVK, we show the human side of how science works, and provide possible role models for young people interested in science and technology.
+The LVK includes around $2000$ people from diverse backgrounds across the globe.
+Their activities range from designing instrumentation to operating the kilometre-scale laser interferometers, from coding analysis algorithms to calculating GW emission.
+Making connections with the people within the LVK reveals the human side of how science works, and provides possible role models for young people interested in science, technology, engineering and mathematics (STEM).

+Communicating LVK discoveries faces several challenges.
+Some, such as explaining complicated ideas using non-technical language or engaging with hard-to-reach communities, are common to other science communications.
+However, LVK science also faces specific challenges including explaining the concept of GWs, which are alien to everyday experiences; constructing a narrative around the work of a large collaboration, where it is often not possible to identify distinct contributions of individuals, and maintaining interest as the field develops from an era of first detections to using large catalogs to make statistical statements.
+Each of these challenges also provides an opportunity, enabling us to increase the scientific literacy of those reached: explaining the results of LVK work, how they are produced, and how modern science makes discoveries through carefully combining many pieces of research.

 In this article, we detail communication methods used by the LVK.
-We review the range of engagement activities used to communicate LVK GW discoveries and the stories of the people behind the science, with specific examples for GWTC-3.
+We first review the range of engagement activities used to communicate LVK GW discoveries and the stories of the people behind the science, and then provide specific examples of activities used for GWTC-3.
+We conclude with reflections upon these activities and the challenges of communicating LVK discoveries.